samthor/dhost/README.md

 This package has just a handful of direct dependencies.

-Included for the middleware only:
+Needed for the middleware only:

 * `he`: escapes names in generated directory listing
 * `mime`: guesses mime-type for `Content-Type` header